Hash-Humanity/.github/profile/README.md

 You’re not the product — you’re the proof.

+## 🗣️ Multilingual by Design

+Hash Humanity is built for a global community.
+The entire platform is **bi-lingual** and supports **real-time translation** across multiple languages — so verified humans can connect, share, and Pulse across borders.

+- 🌐 Automatic translation of posts, comments, and profiles
+- 🧠 Serverless translation logic for speed and privacy
+- 🫱🏽‍🫲🏿 No language barriers — just human connection

+Whether you're posting in English, Spanish, or beyond, your voice is heard and understood.

 ## ⚡ PULSE — The Heartbeat of Humanity

-**Pulse** is our built-in micro-tipping system that lets users instantly send small, peer-to-peer payments across the network.
+**Pulse** is our built-in micro-transaction system that lets users instantly send small, peer-to-peer payments across the network.
-It’s built on **Worldcoin** and integrated through **WalletConnect**, letting you reward content creators and contributors directly — no middlemen, no fees, no bullshit.
+It’s powered by **Worldcoin** and integrated through **WalletConnect**, enabling you to reward content creators and contributors directly — no middlemen, no fees, no friction.

 Pulse isn’t just a button.
 It’s a currency of gratitude.
 A signal that something resonated.
 Every Pulse keeps the network alive.

+## 🧼 No Toxic Algorithms

+Your feed is **not** dictated by engagement-maximizing, rage-farming, dopamine-hacking algorithms.
+We don’t manipulate what you see.
+We don’t push outrage.
+We don’t reward noise.

+- 🧭 Chronological feed
+- 🧠 Human-curated content
+- 🚫 No algorithmic distortion

+What you see is what real people post — no filters, no tricks, no toxicity.

 ## 🧠 Built by Humans, for Humans